2025–26 Copa Catalunya Femenina

 The 2025–26 edition of the Copa Catalunya Femenina will be played between August 2025 and 2026.
 Barcelona reclaimed the trophy in the 2024–25 edition, to become eleven-time winners.
-They will not be allowed to defend their title, due to format changes.
+They were not allowed to defend their title, due to format changes, with SE AEM instead winning their second cup.

 The format for the 2025–26 edition will pit the best teams (Note: Of those which have not been excluded or exempted) (per a Catalan Football Federation coefficient) in each division against each other in each round.
 Unlike the previous season, professional teams will once again be excluded; however, professional clubs will be able to field their subsidiary teams.
-The competition is open to teams who, in the previous season, competed in the second division and below of the national league, and group champions at all levels of the Catalan league.
+The competition is open to teams which, in the previous season, competed in the second division and below of the national league, and group champions at all levels of the Catalan league.

 Participation for qualified teams is compulsory, unless exempted for some reason.
 The disqualified teams – those which competed in the Liga F in the 2024–25 season – are Barcelona ("A"), Badalona, and Espanyol ("A").
+These clubs are instead represented by their "B" teams: Barcelona B, Ona Sant Adrià, and Espanyol B, respectively.